 Typically, there is a deductible to meet on non-preventive office visits or non-generic prescriptions.
 Specialist visits, ER visits, and Urgent Care visits will have higher deductibles.
-Occasionally, a copay, insted of a deductible, will apply.
+Occasionally, a copay, instead of a deductible, will apply.
 The coinsurance is the percentage of a claim that you pay after the deductible is met.
 It may be 10% or 20% (sometimes as much as 50%), and will have an out-of-pocket cap so that you are not paying an absorbent amount on a major claim.
 Naturally, a higher coinsurance will save money, since you are taking more risk.
-However, if you have a major claim, and easily meet the deductible, the coinsurance level does not impact your total out-of-pocket expenses.
+However, if you submit a major claim, and easily meet the deductible, the coinsurance level does not impact your total out-of-pocket expenses.

 Common deductible/coinsurance options are $7,000/0%, $6,400/0%, $6,400/30%, $5,250/0%, $5,250/30%, $5,000/0%, $5,000/20%, $4,000/50% and $4,000/20%.
 Of course, there are additional combinations offered by companies, depending on your residing state.
 50% is typically the highest coinsurance offered.
 20% is a benchmark and we don't recommend considering coinsurance above 30%.
 Generally, the most economical deductible for healthy families is $6,000 and above.
 You are also permitted to own separate HSAs in the same household.

 Why Would I Consider This Policy?

 An important reason to move to a high deductible plan is that you will save a substantial amount of money on health insurance premiums.
 For example, you may have a choice between a conventional Marketplace medical plan that could cost twice as much as a high deductible plan.
 While you are saving thousands of dollars in premium, you may decide to contribute money into the side account that offers the flexibility of ownership and also the tax advantages.
 There are two ways (HSA and FSA) to accomplish this.

 Health Savings Accounts